fleetdm/fleet/docs/Using Fleet/fleetctl-CLI.md

 [+] Fleet login successful and context configured!
 ```

-Once your local context is configured, you can use the `fleetctl` normally.
+Once your local context is configured, you can use `fleetctl` normally.

 ### Login with SAML (SSO) authentication